 Eligible jobs

-The Home Office has listed the eligible jobs for the Skilled Worker route in Table 1 of Appendix Skilled Occupations on the UK government website.
-You will note that Table 2 separately lists the eligible jobs in the health and education sectors.
-You will see that eligible jobs are grouped into a wider occupation code, eg Higher education and teaching professionals (2311), which are listed in the first column and the jobs themselves are listed under related job titles, eg university lecturer, in the second column.
-The minimum skill level of the eligible jobs titles RQF4 (lower than the RQF6 required under the previous Tier 2 route).
+The Home Office lists the eligible jobs for the Skilled Worker route in Table 1 of Appendix Skilled Occupations on the UK government website.
+You will see that eligible jobs are grouped into a wider occupation code, Higher education and teaching professionals (2311), which are listed in the first column and the job titles themselves are listed under related job titles, university lecturer, in the second column.
+The minimum skill level of the eligible jobs titles is RQF3.

 Required salary

-- current Student or Tier 4 immigration permission (or your most recent immigration permission was as a Student or Tier 4 and expired less than two years ago; and
+- you have current Student or Tier 4 immigration permission (or your most recent immigration permission was as a Student or Tier 4 and expired less than two years ago); and

-- current Student or Tier 4 immigration permission (or you previously had Student or Tier 4 permission) which was granted in order for you to study a UK Bachelor's degree, UK masters degree, UK PGCE or UK PhD; and
+- the current Student or Tier 4 immigration permission (or the previous Student or Tier 4 permission you held) was granted for you to study a UK bachelor's degree, UK master’s degree, UK PGCE or UK PhD.

 You will also be defined as a 'new entrant' if at the date of your Skilled Worker application you: